d-projects/gl-cube/README.md

 ## Setup
 1. `docker compose up -d` (runs the solver server)
-2. Open the gl-cube.sln file, and run the application.
+2. Open the gl-cube.sln file, swicth to the x86 platform, and run the application.

 ## Controlling the Rubik's Cube
 The cube's face can be individually rotated, and the whole cube itself can also be rotated.
 The direction of face turns are from a bird's-eye view perspective on the face.